MissProtractor1213/WeddingSeat/README.md

-# WeddingSeatTest
+# WeddingSeat
-This is to make additional changes to code to ensure things work properly
+This webpage is nearly perfect and does the job.
+Just needs some tweaks and serves as the base for additional changes.